Alejogb1/job-board/blog-data/what-are-the-ethical-and-regulatory-challenges-associated-with-open-source-ai-models-competing-with-proprietary-systems.md

 This creates a huge disparity  Proprietary companies have the resources to navigate complex regulations  they have legal teams  they can afford lobbyists  Open-source projects are usually at a disadvantage  they lack these resources  This is a fairness issue  it creates a playing field that's tilted heavily in favor of the big players

-Okay enough rambling  Let's look at some code examples to illustrate some of these issues
+ enough rambling  Let's look at some code examples to illustrate some of these issues

 **Example 1: A biased dataset in action (Python)**